Azure/GuestProxyAgent/README.md

 - If your setup is relying on OpenSSH for container communication, use a modern version of OpenSSH for better performance.
 On Windows, this can be installed with `winget install -e --id Microsoft.OpenSSH.Beta`.
-- Docker can only manage Windows or Linux containers at one time.
-Right-click on the Docker icon in the system tray
+- Docker Desktop can only manage Windows or Linux containers at one time.
+Right-click on the Docker icon in the system tray and select `Switch to windows containers...` or `Switch to linux containers...` as needed.

 ## Contributing